universalswift/web/Content/articles/type-safe-dictionaries/README.md

 }
 ```

-> In this case, I’m using an empty `enum` for `MyKey` as we’re only interested in its static type information and don’t need to be able to instantiate a value.
-This concept is also known as phantom types.
+> In this case, I’m using an empty `enum` for `MyKey` as we’re only interested in its static type information and don’t want to be able to instantiate a value.
+This concept is also known as phantom types, meaning, it’s a type that can never have an actual instance (it has no cases!)

 Let’s take a closer look at the `Dictionary` API.
 Values are set and retrieved through a subscript.
 This subscript takes an instance of the defined `Key` and its setter takes an instance of the defined `Value` type.
 This, however, does not fit our requirements.
 To understand why, let’s try and create a `Dictionary` keyed by our `StorageKey` protocol: